Superintendent's LetterDear Cascade School District Families and Communities:

 Dr. Tracey Beckendorf-EdouAbout the Superintendent

-Dr. Tracey Beckendorf-Edou is the Superintendent of Cascade School District.
+Dr. Tracey Beckendorf-Edou has been the Superintendent of Cascade School District since 2019.
+She is also the current President of the North Central Washington Superintendents Advisory Council, and she serves on the board of the Washington Association of School Administrators (WASA).
 Prior to her arrival in Cascade, she was Executive Director of Teaching and Learning for Oak Ridge Schools, a high-performing STEM district in Oak Ridge, Tennessee.
-She has also worked as a classroom teacher, a Peace Corps Volunteer, a math coach for the Microsoft Math Partnership out of Renton School District in Washington, an Albert Einstein Distinguished Educator Fellow, and a senior project manager for science education programs.
-She has served as Chair of East Tennessee Supervisors, as district co-lead in the Tennessee Early Literacy Network, and as a member of the Tennessee STEM Leadership Council, among other statewide, regional, and local leadership roles.
+She has also worked as a classroom teacher, a Peace Corps Volunteer, a math coach for the Microsoft Math Partnership out of Renton School District, an Albert Einstein Distinguished Educator Fellow, and a senior project manager for science education programs.

 Tracey graduated from Mariner High School in Mukilteo, Washington.
 She has a bachelor’s degree in mathematics, a master’s degree in math education, and a doctorate degree in Educational Leadership.
-Tracey was named the 2014 Executive of the Year by the Oak Ridge Chapter of the IAAP.
 Tracey has particular interests in STEM education, organizational structure, continuous improvement, professional development, and increasing access to opportunities for children.
-Tracey’s husband Kirk is a science teacher and her daughter Patricia serves in the United States Marine Corps.
+Tracey’s husband Kirk is an environmental educator for Cascadia Conservation District and her daughter Patricia is a recent veteran of the United States Marine Corps.
 Tracey’s father Michael Moore graduated from Wenatchee High School; Tracey’s great-grandparents originally arrived in Chelan County in 1904.
-Tracey is grateful to have returned to her family home and is looking forward to building relationships with the people of Chelan County and Cascade School District in particular.
+Tracey is grateful to have returned to her family home.

 Dr. Tracey Beckendorf-Edou, Superintendent